 Aluminum – A handle made of aluminum, these are the lightest weight of all metal handles.

 Stainless Steel – A handle made of stainless steel – doesn’t tarnish like brass, however it is the heaviest of all metal handles.

 Plastic – A handle partially or completely made of plastic and plastic composite materials.
 Usually lighter than most non-aluminum metal handles, and engineering advancements allow for swivel and dual action (swivel and pivot) handles to be made out of mostly plastic parts.

 Brass – A handle made of brass, lighter than stainless steel, however it will discolor over time.
 This is normal.

 Clip – A channel that can be made of aluminum, brass, or stainless steel that requires end clips to hold in the rubber.
-Identified by lack of “gripping points” on lower jaw of handle.
+Identified by lack of “

 Clipless– A handle that can be made of aluminum, brass, stainless steel or plastic and that uses a squeegee channel that requires no end clips to hold in the rubber.
-Identified by “gripping points” on lower jaw of handle.
+Identified by “gripping points” on the lower jaw of the

 Deep Reach – A handle with an extended neck area that allows for easier finishing of the window on the squeegee stroke when facing extra deep sills and ledges.

 Quick Release– A lever on a squeegee handle that allows you to add and remove channels quickly and easily.
 Pushing down on the lever tightens the grip on the rubber and channel and holds it in place until you are ready to remove it.
 To release, simply open the lever.